mhojan/tweet-detox/index.md

 <h2 id="introduction">🙋🏾‍♀️ Introduction</h2>

 <p>Hello 👋🏾 and welcome!
-My name is Me, and I'm a Senior Software Engineer specialized in iOS 📲.</p>
+My name is MJ, and I'm a Senior Software Engineer specialized in iOS 📲.</p>

 <p>
 With privacy getting harder to protect as technology advances, I've been working on cleaning up my digital footprint.
 One of my biggest missions?
 Deleting my old tweets.
 I've had my account since high school.. and I am <strong>embarazzed</strong> by the things I used to do and say!
 Like what was I even talking about? lol